 Assessing major developments

 The department plays a crucial role in the assessment, management and review of major developments in NSW.
-Under the provisions of the Environmental Planning and Assessment Act 1979, the department provides advice to the NSW Department of Planning and Environment (DP&E) and major project proponents to ensure that development is sustainable and consistent with the broader management principles of the state's water resources and their dependent ecosystems for the benefit of both present and future generations.
+Under the provisions of the Environmental Planning and Assessment Act 1979 (EPBC Act), the department provides advice to the NSW Department of Planning and Environment (DP&E) and major project proponents to ensure that development is sustainable and consistent with the broader management principles of the state's water resources and their dependent ecosystems for the benefit of both present and future generations.
 Lands & Water’s Strategy & Policy branch coordinates the provision of this advice.

 - NSW Aquifer Interference Policy (2012) – Outlines the process through which our department assesses projects to determine any potential impacts on aquifers resulting from aquifer interference activities.
 It clarifies the requirements for obtaining water licences for aquifer interference activities in NSW and requires that operators properly address any risks to groundwater resources and undertake adequate monitoring.